Feedback

 Feedback on Entities

-Providing feedback for entities is analogous:
+Providing feedback for entities works the same way:

 - cURL